JiangJiaWei1103/Google-Fast-or-Slow-33rd-Place-Solution/README.md

 > Solution writeup: [33rd Solution Writeup and Discussion on GST](https://www.kaggle.com/competitions/predict-ai-model-runtime/discussion/456579)

+## Overview
+In this competition, competitors are challenged to estimate the runtime of DL computational graphs compiled with specific configurations.
+Concretely, the configurations with shorter runtimes should be ranked to the top.
+For implementation, I choose to use the off-the-shelf [**G**raph **S**egment **T**raining (**GST**)](https://github.com/kaidic/GST) as the main training framework, aiming at reducing the memory consumption for model training.

 ## How to Run
 ### 1. Download Dataset
 You have to follow instructions on the [data tab](https://www.kaggle.com/competitions/predict-ai-model-runtime/data) to download the dataset.
 Then, you need to unzip and put the raw data under the directory `./data/raw/`.
 Under `./data/raw/`, the folder structure looks like the follows,